Philadelphia City Fund Inc

 Overview

-Founded in 1984 as the Fund for Philadelphia, the organization was renamed the Mayor's Fund for Philadelphia in 2012 before becoming the Philadelphia City Fund in 2023.
-As an independent 501(c)(3) nonprofit, it serves as the dedicated fiscal sponsor for the City of Philadelphia, administering over 300 programs that improve life for all Philadelphians.
+Founded in 1984 as the Fund for Philadelphia, the organisation was renamed the Mayor's Fund for Philadelphia in 2012 before becoming the Philadelphia City Fund in 2023.
+As an independent 501(c)(3) nonprofit, it serves as the dedicated fiscal sponsor for the City of Philadelphia, administering over 300 programmes that improve life for all Philadelphians.
 The Fund operates at the intersection of philanthropy and City Hall, leveraging public-private partnerships to support innovative municipal projects and community-based nonprofits.
-In fiscal year 2024, the organization managed $25.9 million in total revenue and distributed over $1.5 million in grants.
+In fiscal year 2023, the organisation reported total revenue of $17,955,670 and total expenses of $16,601,539.
 Under the leadership of Executive Director Jody Greenblatt since 2019, the Fund has strengthened its independence, expanded its board, and focused on supporting mayoral priorities through innovative programming.

 Funding Priorities